Jan Terlouw

-Terlouw has been active as a prolific author since the 1970's having written more than dozen young adult fiction books, his 1972 novel Winter in Wartime was adapted and released as a feature film in 2008.
+Terlouw was active as a prolific author since the 1970s, having written more than dozen young adult fiction books: his 1972 novel Winter in Wartime was adapted and released as a feature film in 2008.

 Background

 Early life and education

 Terlouw was born in Kamperveen, Overijssel and grew up in the Veluwe.
 He was the eldest son a family of five, having two younger brothers and two sisters.

-After high school, Terlouw studied at Utrecht University, where he obtained an MSc degree in mathematics and physics, and a PhD degree in nuclear physics.
+After high school, Terlouw studied at Utrecht University, where he obtained an MSc degree in physics in 1956, and subsequently a PhD degree in mathematics and physics in 1964.

 Career

 After graduating from Utrecht University, he worked as a physics researcher in the Netherlands, the United States, and Sweden.